Elsheshtawwy/afaq/README.md

 Contact

-For more information or assistance, please contact our support team:
+For more information or assistance, please contact me:

-Email: support@afaqapp.com
+Email: Badrelsistawy@gmail.com

-Phone: +1 (234) 567-8901
+Phone: +218318740644